Morronel/stalker_novice/README.md

 This is a fan-made CTF challenge inspired by the S.T.A.L.K.E.R. series.
 All S.T.A.L.K.E.R.-related trademarks and copyrights are property of their respective owners.
 This project is created for educational purposes only.

 ## Contributing
-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+Feel free to submit issues and fork the repository.
 Thanks to Bogdan Shchogolev for testing the challenge and providing feedback.

 ## Known Issues
 - Flags auto-submit after encountering them in the challenge.